marked-one/EasyResolutions/README.md

 Scenes and Resolutions Picker
 ===

 Scenes and Resolutions Picker is a bunch of C# scripts for [Unity3d](http://unity3d.com/), which allow you to have different versions of same scene for different screen resolutions.
-They automate selection of a proper scene depending on current resolution of the game window.
+The scene is selected automatically, depending on current resolution of the game window.

 This could be especially suitable for 2d games, when you need to support a large amount of devices with different screen resolutions and aspect ratios and with different amount of video memory available.